dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v2/ontology-information.rst

 To improve consistency checking, it is recommended, but not required, to provide ``knora-api:subjectType``, which must be a subclass of ``knora-api:Resource``.

+The predicates ``salsah-gui:guiElement`` and ``salsah-gui:guiAttribute`` are optional.
+If provided, the object of ``guiElement`` must be one of the OWL named individuals defined in :ref:`salsah-gui-individuals`.
+Some GUI elements take required or optional attributes, which are provided as objects of ``salsah-gui:guiAttribute``; see :ref:`salsah-gui` for details.

 A successful response will be a JSON-LD document containing ``knora-api:hasOntologies``, providing the new property definition (but not any of the other entities in the ontology).